Princeton, New Jersey USA

 This article examines issues critical in promoting private sector investments in infrastructure within developing countries.
 Topics addressed include:

-Note about the author: Dr. J. Michael Cobb has been involved with planning, project design, financing and development implementation of major infrastructure and commercial-industrial projects in many regions of the world, including the Middle East, various regions in Asia, the Caribbean, Africa, Latin America and in the US.
+Note about the author: Dr. J. Michael Cobb has been involved with developing, financing and implementing infrastructure and commercial-industrial projects in many regions of the world, including the Middle East, various regions in Asia, the Caribbean, Africa, Latin America and in the US.
 Please see his web site for specific examples and further details.

 Developing World Financial Uncertainties

-The recent economic and financial turmoil which began in Asia within the past three years and spread to much of the emerging market economies raises many fundamental uncertainties regarding the risks inherent in large scale infrastructure development projects in the developing world.
+The economic and financial turmoil which began in Asia within the past three years and spread to much of the emerging market economies raises many fundamental uncertainties regarding the risks inherent in large scale infrastructure development projects in the developing world.
 These uncertainties include developing country governments and financial institutions ability to follow through with large scale multibillion dollar infrastructure project commitments.
-Also, uncertainties are being voiced regarding the ability of international and local developers and investors to effectively manage and mitigate various currency, regulatory and related risk factors inherent in major mega project development.
+Also, uncertainties are increasingly being voiced regarding the ability of international and local developers and investors to effectively manage and mitigate various currency, regulatory and related risk factors inherent in major mega project development.
 When combined with the financial, accounting and regulatory stresses resulting from the recent Enron, Global Crossing and Arthur Andersen disasters, one may conclude that financing major emerging market infrastructure projects will be increasingly problematic within the next several years.

-While these uncertainties are unlikely to be resolved anytime soon, the fundamental requirement for continued public-private efforts to effectively scope, plan, finance and execute infrastructure investment commitments remains.
+While these many uncertainties are unlikely to be resolved anytime soon, the fundamental requirement for continued public-private efforts to effectively scope, plan, finance and execute infrastructure investment commitments remains.
 This article seeks to outline issues and processes necessary for helping this dialog to continue.
 This is done with the belief that current political and financial difficulties can provide important opportunities to creatively restructure and advance the development and investment programs needed for helping stabilize and promote further economic progress in the developing world.

 Global Infrastructure Needs